David Pittavino

 Anthony is an exponent of all forms of ADR and especially mediation, arbitration and expert determination.
 He is also adept at facilitating expert conclaves.

 He is an internationally accredited mediator and an advanced and nationally accredited mediator.
-He has been ranked by Doyles Guide in 2018, 2019, 2020, 2021, 2022, 2023 and 2024 as a leading mediator.
+He has been ranked by Doyles Guide in 2018, 2019, 2020, 2021, 2022, 2023, 2024 and 2025 as a leading mediator.

 Anthony is a Fellow of the Chartered Institute of Arbitrators and registered in the Australian Register of Practising Arbitrators as a Grade 1 Arbitrator.
 He is also accredited as an arbitrator in Dubai and PNG and registered by the National Court of Justice of PNG as an international and domestic arbitrator.
-He was ranked by Doyles Guide in 2019, 2020, 2021, 2022, 2023 and 2024 as one of the country’s leading arbitration Silks.
+He was ranked by Doyles Guide in 2019, 2020, 2021, 2022, 2023, 2024 and 2025 as one of the country’s leading arbitration Silks.

-He is a panel member of many of the leading international arbitral institutions and is regularly appointed as an arbitrator both domestically and internationally.
+He is a panel member of many of the world’s leading international arbitral institutions and is regularly appointed as an arbitrator both domestically and internationally.
 Anthony has sat as both a sole and panel arbitrator including as Chair in over 100 domestic and international arbitrations involving complex commercial, disciplinary and governance disputes.

 Anthony is a leading, internationally recognised, sports law Silk and regularly sits as an arbitrator on international and domestic sport tribunals including the Court of Arbitration for Sport, the Football Australia Appeal Panel and Disciplinary and Ethics Committee and the National Sports Tribunal.
+He was recognised in the Lexology Index, Australia & New Zealand, 2025 in the category, “Sports & Entertainment” and in the Lexology Index, Global Practice Report, 2025 in the category of “Sports.”

 Anthony is a part-time Senior Member of NCAT sitting on its Appeal Panel and in the Occupational Division.